-Table 30-1: Setup menu (continued) Menu item Default value Minimum value Maximum value Units Notes Water management (continued) Skim (not an XT menu item) Skim enabled Yes No Yes Enabled as default except on DI water systems.
-Skim duration Model-specific 0 120 Seconds End-of-season drain EOS enabled Yes No Yes Enabled as default except on DI water systems.
+Continued Table 30-1: Setup menu (continued) Menu item Default value Minimum value Maximum value Units Notes Water management (continued) Skim (not an XT menu item) - - - - Skim enabled Yes No Yes - Enabled as default except on DI water systems.
+Skim duration Model-specific 0 120 Seconds End-of-season drain - - - - EOS enabled Yes No Yes - Enabled as default except on DI water systems.
 If enabled, the humidifier tank drains after the humidifier has been idle for a user-defined time.
-Idle time for EOS 72 1 168 Hours Select number of hours humidifier is idle before end- of-season draining starts.
-Aquastat (not an XT menu item) The minimum aquastat setting prevents tank water Aquastat enabled No Yes freezing.
-Higher settings keep tank water warm, reducing time required to bring water to boiling after At. attt 50 40 180 °F a call for humidity.
-Aquastat set point 10 4 82 °C Service interval Model-specific 0 2,200,000 lbs Select amount of water to be converted to steam or Service interval Model-specific 0 1,000,000 kg hours that humidifier runs before service interval is Model-specific 0 10,000 Hours reached.
-Probe threshold Probe threshold 800 300 2000 Probe debounce time 2 1 10 Seconds Amount of time the water probe must be in or out of water to change the water/no water state.
+Idle time for EOS 72 1 168 Hours Select number of hours humidifier is idle before end-of-season draining starts.
+Aquastat (not an XT menu item) - - - - The minimum aquastat setting prevents tank water Aquastat enabled - No Yes - freezing.
+Higher settings keep tank water warm, A supplied and a sint 50 40 180 °F after a call for humidity.
+Aquastat set point 10 4 82 °C Service interval - - - - Model-specific 0 2,200,000 lbs Select amount of water to be converted to steam or Service interval Model-specific 0 1,000,000 kg hours that humidifier runs before service interval is Model-specific 0 10,000 Hours reached.
+Probe threshold - - - - Probe threshold 800 300 2000 - Probe debounce time 2 1 10 Seconds Amount of time the water probe must be in or out of water to change the water/no water state.
 Fill fault time 40 40 250 Minutes Amount of fill time before an alarm will occur.
-XT management (XT only) Tempering enabled Model-specific No Yes Enables drain tempering for XT.
+XT management (XT only) 1 1 I Tempering enabled Model-specific No Yes - Enables drain tempering for XT.
 Tempering turns on the fill valve whenever the drain is energized and may not be required if the drain line can accommodate boiling water.
-TP Mode enabled Model-specific No Yes TP Mode allows the humidifier to more closely track demand by cycling the contactor when current is greater than the demand signal requirement.
+TP Mode enabled Model-specific No Yes - TP Mode allows the humidifier to more closely track demand by cycling the contactor when current is greater than the demand signal requirement.
 Turn on percent 20 10 20 % Minimum run level when TP mode is disabled.
 Fan-based dispersion Changing fan-based dispersion settings can require component changes for system to operate correctly.
-SDU An SDU is a space distribution unit, which disperses SDU on system No Yes steam using a fan housed in a cabinet.
-Area-type An Area-type dispersion unit is a caged fan mounted Area-type on system No Yes on top of the humidifier tank.
-Time delay Select number of minutes fan-based dispersion unit Output time delay 5 1 30 Minutes operates after water in tank stops boiling.
-A delay keeps the fan running until all steam is dispersed.
+SDU - - - - An SDU is a space distribution unit, which SDU on system - No Yes - disperses steam using a fan housed in a cabinet.
+Area-type - - - - An Area-type dispersion unit is a caged fan Area-type on system - No Yes - mounted on top ot the humiditier tank.
+Time delay - - - - Select number of minutes fan-based dispersion unit Output time delay 5 1 30 Minutes keeps the fan running until all steam is dispersed.